ChristianWootton/RockPaperScissorsGame/README.md

 Switch statement is repeated twice.
 Next goal to implement a "Switch" class?
 Both Input classes can derive their move from that.

+Update 3:
+Put switch statement in separate class with a constructor that takes an int, the switch then uses this int to derive which move is being made.
+Both input classes use this to get the move made.
+The MainGame class uses this information to determine the outcome.
+Using the first few chapters of Clean Code as a guide on naming conventions, method/class structures and opinions on switch statements, I believe I have managed to successfully clean up the code and make it simple to understand while maintaining complexity and the producing a product with the overall goal of playing RPS.